reemaka/comp116-ralmarzoog/pcaps/README.md

 ### set3.pcap
 15. How many plaintext username-password pairs are there in this packet set?
 Please count any anonymous or generic accounts.

+    > 1. seymore : butts

 16. For each of the plaintext username-password pair that you found, identify the protocol used, server IP, the corresponding domain name (e.g., google.com), and port number.

+    > 1. HTTP, forum.defcon.org

+17. Of all the plaintext username-password pairs that you found, how many of them are legitimate?

+    > 0

+18. Provide a listing of all IP addresses with corresponding hosts (hostname + domain name) that are in this PCAP set.
+Describe your methodology.

+    > The list is in the file called set3hosts.txt.
+I used tshark to generate this list.